|Nutrition Facts (per serving)|

-If you'd like to serve the sangria right away instead of refrigerating overnight, use chilled white wine and serve over lots of ice.
-However, remember that the best sangrias are chilled around 24 hours in the fridge, allowing the flavors to really blend into each other.
+- If you'd like to serve the sangria right away instead of refrigerating overnight, use chilled white wine and serve over lots of ice.
+However, remember that the best sangrias are chilled around 24 hours in the fridge, allowing the flavors to really blend together.

 - This recipe calls for one pineapple cut up, but you may use canned pineapple if you prefer.
 Substitute two 15.5 oz cans of crushed or sliced pineapple for the whole fresh pineapple.

 How to Cut a Pineapple